moveit/geometric_shapes/README.md

 Note: Bodies for meshes compute the convex hull of those meshes in order to provide the point containment / ray intersection routines.

+Note: There was a recent change in point containment computations - now all bodies are expected to also contain their surface points.
+[The old behavior was inconsistent](https://github.com/ros-planning/geometric_shapes/issues/91).
+Rounding errors may still yield surprising results, though.

 Note: [shape_tools](https://github.com/ros-planning/shape_tools) package was recently merged into this package

 ## Build Status